CoVepiT COVID-19 Vaccine Description

 CoVepiT COVID-19 Vaccine News

-March 1, 2021 - – OSE Immunotherapeutics announced that the Belgian Federal Agency for Medicines and Health Products and the Belgian Ethics Committee approved the Phase 1 trial evaluating its COVID-19 vaccine, named CoVepiT, on 48 healthy volunteers.
+April 1, 2021 - OSE Immunotherapeutics announced that the Belgian Federal Agency for Medicines and Health Products and the Belgian Ethics Committee approved the Phase 1 trial evaluating its COVID-19 vaccine CoVepiT on 48 healthy volunteers.
 First subjects are expected to be enrolled shortly.

 March 26, 2021 - OSE Immunotherapeutics reported its consolidated annual financial results for 2020.
-They provided an update on key achievements and the Company’s outlook for 2021 for its immunotherapies in T-cell vaccines immuno-oncology, auto-immunity, and inflammation.
+In addition, they provided an update on key achievements and the Company’s outlook for 2021 for its immunotherapies in T-cell vaccines immuno-oncology, auto-immunity, and inflammation.